avthart/cloud-native-engineering/content/posts/gitops-for-kubernetes.md

 * **Everything is code** - having complete history configuration and state of your system in git (includes infrastructure, apps, config, monitoring).
 You will also get out-of-the-box auditing.
 * **Mean Time to Recovery** - simply rollback broken configuration using a `git revert` or redeploy a system in minutes if it failed completely.
 * **Observability** - use diff tools to detect changes and get notifications in your favorite chat tool.
-* **Security** - it is easier to commit the changes to a git repository, so users doest not have to manage hundreds of credentials.
-And you don 't need your CI system access to servers or a Kubernetes cluster.
+* **Security** - commit changes to a git repository, so that users does not have to manage hundreds of credentials (API tokens, certificates or passwords).
+You don 't need your CI system access to servers or a Kubernetes cluster.

 ## Kubernetes

-Kubernetes has become the defacto way of operating containers at scale on any public or private cloud.
+[Kubernetes](https://www.kubernetes.io) has become the defacto way of operating containers at scale on any public or private cloud.
 All major public cloud providers supports Kubernetes natively.

 Most people are using `kubectl` directly for deploying and updating  applications.